delight-im/Javadoc-to-Markdown/README.md

 All contributions are welcome!
 If you wish to contribute, please create an issue first so that your feature, problem or question can be discussed.

+### Steps

+- clone your fork and cd into the directory
+- run `npm install`
+- edit the necessary files
+- if `src/javadoc-to-markdown.js` was edited then you would need to run the build coomand
-Please edit the file in the `src` folder.
-When completed run `npm run build` and the browser files will be built.
+  - run `npm run build` and the library files will be placed in the `_js` folder
+- submit your pull request

 ## License